boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/funnel-chart.md

 #### Legend Position

-A Legend is a text used to describe the data plotted.
+A Legend is the text used to describe the data plotted.
 This option allows you to place the legend at the position of **Left, Right, Top, and Bottom**.

 ![Legend position](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/legend-position.png)